 All successfully matched interns have the opportunity to select a rotation planner for the year that matches 1) their annual leave requirements, and 2) rotations of interest.
 The rotation planner comes out mid August, and notification of your rotation planner happens around early September.
 In most cases, we are able to give people one of their top ten choices.

 For those with specific requirements re leave (eg. your own wedding), please advise when you submit your choices, as this will obviously be given priority when allocating rotations.

 HMO3 positions for the medical stream are also filled through the Computer matching service off the PMCV.
 Once again, eligibility criteria are available on their website.
-HMO3 General and HMO3 Surgical streams are recruited directly through the Austin Health/Northern Health joint recruitment program.
+HMO3 General and HMO3 Surgical streams are recruited directly through the Austin Health and independent to Northern Health.
 Please see the Medical Careers page for more information.

 Streams available for HMO's include surgery, medicine, general practice and psychiatry.

 We have well developed training programs in physician training coordinated through the Central NorthWest Consortium.
 Each year, candidates are supported with unpaid study and exam leave to attend preparation courses (BPT2 year) in preparation for the Physician exams in their BPT3+ year.
 Unpaid study and paid exam leave is also well supported for both the final basic physician exams.

 In 2016, the Central Northwest Consortium Basic Physician Training program achieved an exceptional pass rate for the written examination, with a pass rate of 92%.
 This pass rate pays tribute to the excellent support and teaching provided by the CNWC and affiliated health services.